Originally Published in May 2012 in Writes for All Magazine

-“No,” I say firmly, pulling the curtain so it closes him out.
+“No,” I say firmly, snatching the curtain out of his hand and pulling it closed.

-I check the silencer on the gun and flip the safety off, my hands trembling for the first time I can remember.
+I twist the silencer tighter on the gun and flip the safety off, my hands trembling for the first time I can remember in a while.

 “What’s the problem?” he asks.

-“I just came to, uh—confess,” I say, then chuckle.
+“I just came to, uh—confess,” I say.
 “Isn’t that what you do around here?”

 “Yes, my son,” he says gloomily.
-“That is what you do.”
+“That is what we do here.”

 I grip the gun in both hands.
-On the other side of the curtain Mike’s feet face me, standing directly behind the curtain.
-As I watch, they turn and walk away, soundless.
+On the other side of the curtain Mike’s feet face me, barely visible in the small slit of light peeking in from the main part of the church.
+As I watch, Mike’s feet turn and disappear, soundless.

 “Why do you say that?” he asks.

-“It’s Mike,” I answer, loud enough that I’m sure Mike can hear, then I squeeze my eyes shut and rub my forehead.
+“It’s Mike,” I answer, loud enough for Mike to hear, then I squeeze my eyes shut and rub my forehead.
 “Not Mike, me.
 And Mike.”

 “Okay,” the priest says skeptically.
 “Who is Mike?”

-“What is it you might be reconsidering?” the priest asks, and I’m suddenly reminded of the head shrink’s office, how he kept asking me questions, kept me talking, kept drawing circles and happy faces on his notepad, like I didn’t notice.
-I realize then that Catholic priests are like holy psychiatrists or something, and the idea seems so ridiculous that I laugh, long and hard until the priest clears his throat.
+“What is this line of work?” the priest asks, and I’m suddenly reminded of the head shrink’s office, how he kept asking me questions, kept me talking, kept drawing circles and happy faces on his notepad in his lap like I didn’t notice.
+I realize then that Catholic priests are the equivalent of holy psychiatrists, and the idea seems so ridiculous that I laugh, long and hard until the priest clears his throat.

-I pause and the priest clears his throat, doesn’t say anything.
-I peek in the mesh screen again, same wrinkled skin and white collar.
+The priest still doesn’t say anything.
+I peek in the mesh screen again; same wrinkled skin and white collar.

 “My son…” the priest says, his voice sounding tired.
-There’s a moment of silence and I wait, watching the mesh as if the priest’s face is right there in front of me.
-He clears his throat again.
+There’s another moment of silence and I wait.
+The priest clears his throat again.
 “What are the sins you wish to confess?”

-“That’s just the thing, father,” I say, throwing my hands up.
+“That’s just the thing, father,” I say.
 “I’m not even Catholic.
-I’ve never confessed nothing to nobody a day in my life, with the exception of telling that shrink and my boss about Mike.
+I’ve never confessed nothing to nobody a day in my life, with the exception of telling that shrink and the boss about Mike.
 And even then, I didn’t tell them how I really felt about it, just that he was there in the room.
 But if they had wanted to know what it was really like, I don’t know what I would’ve told them.
 So you asking me that, I don’t even know where to begin.”
 I bite my lip.
 “I’d never even think half the stuff I did was bad if it wasn’t for Mike.
 It’s just a job, you know?
 Just a fucking job.”
 I pause.
 “Sorry about that.
 The swearing.”

 “This man you speak of,” the priest says.
 “Mike, he sounds like he’s trying to help you.”